MitchelPaulin/Walleye/README.md

 ## License

-Courier is under the MIT license.
+Walleye is under the MIT license.